-- Make certain that water is flowing from the exhaust. - Check the instrument gauges for proper readings. - Inspect the engine for fuel, water, coolant, and oil leaks. - Listen for unusual sounds and vibrations. - Will the engine shift in and out of gear? - Can you throttle up to the recommended rpm's?
-Is the throttle action smooth? - Apply a load to the generator; check the output frequency.

-NOTE: See your operator's manual for the output adjustment.
+- Make certain that water is flowing from the exhaust. - Check the instrument gauges for proper readings. - Inspect the engine for fuel, water, coolant, and oil leaks. - Listen for unusual sounds and vibrations. - Will the engine shift in and out of gear? - The engine will reach rated rpm at full open throttle underway in forward gear.
+Throttle movement is smooth. - Apply a load to the generator; check the output frequency.NOTE: See your operator's manual for the output adjustment.